channingwalton/nash/README.md

 ===

-This is a JSON object migration tool using Java 8's Nashorn engine to apply migration scripts written in Javascript to JSON objects.
+This is a JSON object migration tool using Java 8's Nashorn engine to apply migration scripts, written in Javascript, to JSON objects.

 An Example:
 ---